DanielOaks/codingtest-birdhouse-admin/README.md

 ---

 Alrighty, I've now got a very basic js lib ready, which is being made accessible via the birdhouseApi Nuxt plugin here.
 I'm a bit unsure of how to best integrate Pinia stores into the site, since with the pagination arbitrary pages can be grabbed...
 Perhaps I could store everything as a map/dict where the key is the page number and the value are the list of entries on that page, but that feels a bit naïve.
 I'm gonna do some sketches to see if I can work out how I want this to function.

+After some sketching I've come to this as a rough layout:

+- Birdhouses: Map, each page to a list of UBIDs.
+- BhRegistration: Map, each UBID to the reg info (birdhouse if it exists).
+- BhOccupancy: Map, each UBID to a map of paginated occupancy details.

+I've asked for feedback on the footer pagination item, to see if we are paginating the occupancy details or not.
+If we are, the above would work!